andyulanoff/Navigator/README.md

     }
 }
 ```
-Sharp eyes may have spotted the `onNavigationReceive` modifier, which--much like `navigationDestination(MyType.self)`--is listening for Navigator to broadcast a value of type RootTabs.
+Sharp eyes may have spotted the `onNavigationReceive` modifier, which--much like `nbNavigationDestination(MyType.self)`--is listening for Navigator to broadcast a value of type RootTabs.

 When received, Navigator will dismiss any presented screens, set the selected tab, and then return normally.